yl30116/UoM_dissertation/README.md

 - **Weekdays** (source: [Uber Movement](https://movement.uber.com/?lang=en-GB))

 Main Uber Movement travel times data for weekdays.
 There are 15 files for each quarter from 2016Q1 to 2019Q3.

+- **uber_movement_zones.qgz**
+This QGIS project file contains the area covered by Uber Movement data.

+- **emp_flow_accessibility.qgz**
+This QGIS project file contains the map protraying the change of accessibility level in Greater Manchester from time threshold 5 to 45 minutes.